Household epidemic models and McKean-Vlasov Poisson driven stochastic differential equations: Main results

 To do this, let $ (I(t), t \geq 0) $ be the solution to the following SDE:

 where $ \nu $ is distributed according to the probability distribution $ \pi $ and $ P_{inf} $ and $ P_{rec} $ are two independent standard Poisson processes, which are independent of $ (\nu, I(0)) $.
-Then $ (I(t), t \geq 0) $ is the number of infected individuals in an isolated household.
+Then $ (I(t), t \geq 0) $ is the number of infectious individuals in an isolated household.

 We then define

 The large time behaviour of the non-linear process $ (X(t), t \geq 0) $ of Theorem~\ref{thm:existence_uniqueness} is then given by the following result.